-If there is a suspicion of misconduct, the journal will carry out an investigation following the COPE guidelines.
-If, after investigation, the allegation seems to raise valid concerns, the accused author will be contacted and given an opportunity to address the issue.
-If misconduct has been established beyond reasonable doubt, this may result in the Editor-in-Chief's implementation of the following measures, including, but not limited to:
+If there is suspicion of misbehavior or alleged fraud the Journal and/or Publisher will carry out an investigation following COPE guidelines.
+If, after investigation, there are valid concerns, the author(s) concerned will be contacted under their given e-mail address and given an opportunity to address the issue.
+Depending on the situation, this may result in the Journal's and/or Publisher's implementation of the following measures, including, but not limited to:

-If the article is still under consideration, it may be rejected and returned to the author.
-If the article has already been published online, depending on the nature and severity of the infraction, either an erratum will be placed with the article or in severe cases complete retraction of the article will occur.
-The reason must be given in the published erratum or retraction note.
-Please note that retraction means that the paper is maintained on the platform, watermarked "retracted" and explanation for the retraction is provided in a note linked to the watermarked article.
-The author's institution may be informed.
+- If the manuscript is still under consideration, it may be rejected and returned to the author. - If the article has already been published online, depending on the nature and severity of the infraction: - an erratum/correction may be placed with the article - an expression of concern may be placed with the article - or in severe cases retraction of the article may occur.

+The reason will be given in the published erratum/correction, expression of concern or retraction note.
+Please note that retraction means that the article is maintained on the platform, watermarked "retracted" and the explanation for the retraction is provided in a note linked to the watermarked article.